 File Manager in Cpanel

-3. Select the Folder Contain Your Website:
+3. Select the Folder Containing Your Website

 List of websites in File Manager and Root Folder